MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 end
 ```

-Do you have any other good case for comments?
+Do you have any other good cases for comments?
 Let me know in the comments!

 ## Comments are not code!